Child Custody Lawyer

 Exploring a Collaborative Approach To Child Custody Arrangements

 Collaborative family law is a form of alternative dispute resolution intended to help involved parties reach an agreeable outcome without taking the case to court.
 It is most commonly applied to divorce, but it can be used to ease the process in a variety of family law areas, such as child custody and support.
-In this scenario, you and Ms. Smiedt will meet with your ex and their counsel for a series of private, four-way meetings in a neutral setting.
+In this scenario, you and your attorney will meet with your ex and their counsel for a series of private, four-way meetings in a neutral setting.

 Children's Interests Come First